-Just like I learned with pears…If I concentrate a preferred soft mast at times when no one else has any, I could attract and hold many deer on my property.
+Just like I learned with pears.
+If I concentrate on a preferred soft mast when no one else has any, I could attract and hold many deer on my property.
 This was accomplished by providing early and late dropping crabapples and having trees that consistently produce every year.
-Crabapple trees will give you a huge advantage by providing consistent annual crops even in years when regular apples are not abundant in your surrounding area.
+Crabapple trees will give you a considerable advantage by providing consistent annual crops even in years when regular apples are not abundant in your surrounding area.

 Click for full chart

 Road Kill Crab™

 2-3′ ( 3/8″ dia.)
 These trees will have a good root system.
 They will be whips around 3′ high with a trunk diameter of 3/8″.

 3-5′ ( 1/2” dia.)
 These trees will have a good root system with some possible branching but will mainly be whips.
 They will range in height between 3′ to 5′ with around a 1/2″ trunk diameter.